 Healthy is a loose term to be sure.
-In super model circles, no one wants to be corn fed and that includes grits.
 In Southern circles grits aren’t grits if they don’t have a big hunk of butter and cheese.
 Healthy to some people means to cut out all the fat, going from 60 to 0 and maybe even cutting out the salt.

 My inspiration for this dish comes from the Southern Oyster & Steak Restaurant I posted about here.
-When I love a dish, I try to figure it out, go home and make it more suitable for home cooking and everyday eating.
-I steal ideas, but, I don’t steal the heavy use of fat, cream and butter.
-The key word is heavy, not absent.
+When I love a dish, I try to figure it out, and make it more suitable for home cooking and everyday eating.

 This is the lighter, scaled down version of Southern comfort food, the kind of dish that you can work out hard for an hour and come home to, and feel like you are eating real food that satisfies and nourishes.

 I used red snapper as my fish of choice, but you could use whatever you want.
 Halibut was in the original inspired dish, but tilapia or even flounder would work as well.

 The key is to slim down the grits, add in the sweet potatoes which are a filling, yet good complex carbohydrate and top with a buttery fish that wasn’t cooked in butter, but flavored with high impact.

 I didn’t use any tasso or sausage in this version, but I’m sure there will come a day when I will make a dinner party version, pumped up with the traditional fat trinity, pork, butter and cream.
 In the meantime, enjoy a balanced, lighter, taste of the South.

 - 1 1/3 pound red snapper (or any milk white fish) boned with skin on, cut into 4 serving pieces.

 - 1 tablespoon olive oil coconut oil or avocado oil